VirtualPlanetaryLaboratory/bigplanet/docs/Script.rst

 ---------------------------------

 To print the contents of an archive or file, ``bigplanet`` provides two utilities.
-HDF5 files are organized by "groups", so it can sometimes be convenient to see the names of the groups in a bigplanet archive. ``bigplanet`` organizes each simulation into a groupTo view them, use the PrintGroups function, which, as the name suggests, prints all of the groups in a bigplanet archive or file.
+As HDF5 files are organized by "groups", it can be convenient to see the names of the groups in a bigplanet archive. ``bigplanet`` organizes each simulation into a group.
+To view them, use the PrintGroups function, which, as the name suggests, prints all of the groups in a bigplanet archive or file.
 Groups are the names of various simulation folders (called trials) that can be extracted.